Ph.D. University of Oregon, History (Expected: 2021)

 2018 Environmental Studies Department Interdisciplinary Research Seed Grant, University of Oregon (Grantees: Hayley Brazier; Holly Moulton; Dr. Mark Carey; Dr. David Sutherland)

-2018 Summer Travel Grant, Department of History, University of Oregon
+2018 Richard D. Brown Summer Research Award, Department of History, University of Oregon

 2017 ENHANCE School in the Public Environmental Humanities, Travel Grant, KTH, Stockholm, Sweden